Bondage Rope Tying 101

 Safety Considerations

-While the half-hitch is effective for anchoring ropes to hard points, it's crucial to remember that this knot is a collapsing knot.
+While the half-hitch is effective for anchoring ropes to hard points, it's crucial to remember that this knot is collapsing.
 It will tighten under tension, so it should never be used directly on a human or as an anchor for suspension.

 Finish and Check the Tie